microsoft/vscode-docs/docs/java/java-serverless.md

 To install the Functions extension, open the Extension view by pressing `kb(workbench.view.extensions)` and search for `azure functions` to filter the results.
 Select the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.

-## Install the Azure Functions Core Tools (Optional, for local debugging)
+## Install the Azure Functions Core Tools

+**Note:**: This step is optional and only required for local debugging.

 The [Azure Functions Core Tools 2.0](https://www.npmjs.com/package/azure-functions-core-tools) provide a local development environment for writing, running, and debugging Azure Functions.
 Install the tools with the [npm](https://www.npmjs.com/) package manager, included with [Node.js](https://nodejs.org/).